 The GDPR grants website visitors the right to access specific, up-to-date information about the data recorded about them, the purposes for which it is collected, where it is managed, and how they can prevent it.

 - Duration of cookies on users' browsers.

-- For what purpose do you collect this data (e.g. functionality, performance, statistics, or marketing)
+- Purposes for collecting this data (e.g., functionality, performance, statistics, or marketing).

-3. Click Submit to create a new page.
+- Click the blue Plus (+) button to add a new page.

 Displaying your cookie policies page on your website

 - Present it in the cookie consent banner.

 - Navigate to your footer block and click the footer navigation to open the List settings.
 (If you don’t have navigation enabled in the footer, go to the Block settings and tick the Footer navigation option.)